FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/02_hpc.md

 An application, is in general a sequence of tasks.
 Here, a task can be understood as a group of commands or computations that can not be separated further, e.g. due to data dependency.

-Yet, there is not necessarily a dependence among the tasks.
+Yet, there is not necessarily a dependency among the tasks.
 Thus, they can eventually be executed at the same time, see {numref}`fig-hpc-fork`.
 The process of distributing the tasks on multiple execution units (threads, cores, nodes) is called a fork, while the gathering of the results back to the main execution unit is called a join.
 During the fork, data and instructions have to be exchanged, thus this introduces an overhead, which is not present in a serial execution.
 The same is true for the join process, but an additional contribution to the overhead is induced by load balancing issues.
 Depending on the execution time of individual tasks, especially the longest task, the join process will be prolonged.

 :::{figure-md} fig-hpc-fork
 <img src="figs/fork.png" width="80%">